-Identifying areas of oversupply and shortages of safety-net providers and specialists is critical in assessing access and meeting the demand for safety-net health care services.
+Identifying areas of oversupply and shortages of Medi-Cal providers and specialists is critical in assessing access and meeting the demand for health care services.
 There were several methodologies identified in the literature that are used to evaluate the adequacy of provider supply.
 Three complementary methods are described below.53